Decorators

 Define the structure and validation for request body data sent to your endpoint.

-Purpose: Document POST, PUT, and PATCH request bodies with full schema validation.
+Purpose: Document POST, PUT, and PATCH request bodies with full schema validation, including file uploads.

 Parameters: